elazsyahranie/talkagram_v2_api_gateway/README.md

 ### On migrations
 You would only need to edit your `prisma.schema` file, and then enter `npx prisma generate` to generate

+## Guards
+Guards look similar to middlewares, but there are differences.
+Guards:
+- Runs after routing
+- Knows exactly which controller and handler
+- Had access to metadata like from decorators

+Other notes
+- Guards don't need to be manually exported (most of the time)
+- A guard that has been set to global doesn't have to be manually added to a controller since the guard would be executed autmatically before the controller gets executed
+  Note: If you set the a guard used for authentication to be global, then you have to create a decorator 'Public' for any public controllers in order to "bypass" the authentication